UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan

 4. Political System of Bhutan

-The modern political history of Bhutan started from 1907 when the Bhutanese people unanimously enthroned Ugyen Wangchuck as the first hereditary King of Bhutan and later on by the successive monarchs of the Wangchuck dynasty.
-In 1953, the Third King Jigme Dorji Wangchuck established the National Assembly (Tshogdu) in order to ensure a more democratic governance of the country.
-Every Gewog, a group of villages and an intermediate geographic administrative unit between dzongkhag and village, had an elected member representing the National Assembly to enact laws and to discuss issues of national importance.
-In the year 1963, the Royal Advisory Council (Lodoe Tshogde) was established as a link between the King, Council of Ministers and the people.
+The modern political history of Bhutan started in 1907 when the Bhutanese people unanimously enthroned Ugyen Wangchuck as the first hereditary King of Bhutan and later on by the successive monarchs of the Wangchuck dynasty.
+In 1953, the Third King Jigme Dorji Wangchuck established the National Assembly (Tshogdu) to ensure a more democratic governance of the country.
+Every Gewog, a group of villages and an intermediate geographic administrative unit between Dzongkhag and village, had an elected member representing the National Assembly to enact laws and to discuss issues of national importance.
+In the year 1963, the Royal Advisory Council (Lodroe Tshogde) was established as a link between the King, the Council of Ministers and the people.
 The process of decentralization was extended by the Fourth King Jigme Singye Wangchuck in 1981 through the establishment of the Dzongkhag Yargay Tshogdu (District Development Assembly) and in 1991 through Gewog Yargay Tshogchung (County Development Assembly).

 In 2008, Bhutan witnessed a major shift in its political system with the first elections launched countrywide with a 79 percent voter turnout.
 The Druk Phuensum Tshogpa (DTP) won a landslide victory to form Bhutan's first democratic government.
 Lyonchen Jigme Y Thinley formed the government with 45 elected members and just two opposition members from the People’s Democratic Party (PDP).
 After the expiry of the tenure of the first Prime Minister, PDP grabbed 32 out of 47 seats, won the second-ever election in the country and Tshering Tobgay became the Prime Minister on 30th July 2013.
+Dr. Loday Tshering, the President of Druk Nyamrup Tshogpa became the Prime Minister on 7 November 2018.

 Under the 2008 Constitution, Bhutan is a Sovereign Kingdom and a Democratic Constitutional Monarchy (Article 2).
 The Constitution is the supreme law of the land.
 The Supreme Court is the guardian of the Constitution and the final authority on its interpretation.
 (Article 1).
-Article 7 of the Bhutanese Constitution provides for fundamental rights and includes most of the internationally recognized human rights e.g. civil and political rights and also provides that these rights as enshrined in article 7 are judicially enforceable.
+Article 7 of the Bhutanese Constitution provides for fundamental rights and includes most of the internationally recognized human rights (e.g., civil and political rights) and also provides that these rights as enshrined in Article 7 are judicially enforceable.

 The organs of the Bhutanese government comprise of the Legislature, Judiciary and the Executive and Article 1(13) of the Constitution ensures separation of these three organs.